 Robert D. Esko, a 1952 Esko graduate, is a retired educator residing in South St. Paul.
 A member of the book project’s steering committee, Bob has written extensively about the township’s early days.
-The following is condensed from a biographical piece about his grandfather, Alex Esko, who built a farm on the Midway River in 1895:
+The following is condensed from a biographical piece about his grandfather, Alex Esko, the community namesake, who built a farm on the Midway River in 1895:

-An announcement in the December 26, 1919, Cloquet Pine Knot proclaimed that “Fritz Esko, one of the sons of Alex Esko, of the Town of Thomson, has opened up a general store at the junction of the Scanlon Road with the Duluth-Twin City highway.
+An announcement in the December 26, 1919, Cloquet Pine Knot proclaimed that “Fritz Esko, one of the sons of Alex Esko, of the Town of Thomson, has opened a general store at the junction of the Scanlon Road with the Duluth-Twin City highway.
 He expects to carry a complete line of merchandise and will deal in country produce.”
 With this brief announcement, the stage was set for a chain of events that eventually led to the naming of the community.

 The location of this store, built by Fritz’s father, was important.
 The Scanlon Road, later to become part of U.S. Highway 61, ran east from Scanlon about three miles to the Duluth-Twin City Highway.
-The latter came north from Thomson and then, at its junction with the Scanlon Road, swung east toward Duluth.
+The latter came north from Thomson and then, at its junction with the Scanlon Road, curved east toward Duluth.

 By 1920, the first full year of the store’s operation, automobiles were rapidly replacing ox carts and horse-drawn wagons.
 Travelers from Duluth proceeding to the Twin Cities along the Duluth-Twin City Highway were often advised to turn south at “Esko’s Corner Store.”
 Or, if they were going to Cloquet, they were told to take Scanlon Road past “Esko’s Corner.”

-The junction of the two routes soon began to develop into a busy crossroads with one business after another setting up shop at the junction, especially along the east-west road.
+The junction of the two routes soon began to develop into a busy crossroads, with one business after another setting up shop at the junction, especially along the east-west road.